 Do not run the engine without cooling water flow for more than 15 seconds.
 Overheating will cause severe engine and exhaust system damage.

-Switch off the engine, remove the garden hose, reinstall the cap and secure the clamp.
+•Switch off the engine, disconnect the garden hose, and reconnect the cooling water hose to the tube at the bulkhead in the engine compartment.